PSGCNet: A Pyramidal Scale and Global Context Guided Network for Dense Object Counting in Remote Sensing Images: Proposed Method

-Finally, the features extracted from both local and global PyConv blocks are concatenated.
-Thus we can obtain multi-scale features without adding computation burden, which can largely boost the robustness of the model to scale variation.
+The features from both local and global PyConv blocks are then concatenated and followed by a standard convolution layer with the size of 3$\times$3.
+Finally, we upsample the feature maps to the original image size.
+The PSM module is efficient, flexible, and economical in computational cost.
+It could also boost the robustness of the model to scale variation.